Victor-T2/Victor-T2.github.io/Guessing.md

 If Yes: The game displays the message, "You Guessed Correctly!", and ends.
 If No: The game proceeds to check whether the guess is too high or too low.
 Is the Guess Too High or Too Low?
-The program evaluates whether the user's guess is higher or lower than the randomly generated number:
+The program sees whether the user's guess is higher or lower than the randomly generated number:

 If the guess is Too High: The game displays the message, "Too High", and prompts the user to input a new guess.
 If the guess is Too Low: The game displays the message, "Too Low", and prompts the user to input a new guess.